 Love the bike, hate the shoulder pain after the ride!
-Looking for a riser for VN750 with stock 7/8" handlebars to make them easier to reach with my non-ape arms.
-Want risers with pullback that are about 1" to 2" because I don't want to have to switch out the cables and am struggling to find ones that look secure and fit (keep in mind that I know only enough to be dangerous when it comes to wrenching).
+Looking for a riser for VN750 with stock 7/8" handlebars to make them easier to reach with my non-ape arms. :D Want risers with pullback that are about 1" to 2" because I don't want to have to switch out the cables and am struggling to find ones that look secure and fit (keep in mind that I know only enough to be dangerous when it comes to wrenching).
 Have already lowered the tilt of the handlebars and it's just not enough.
 Would appreciate any riser suggestions!!

 Installing risers would require some fabrication.
 The stock bars just don't mount that way.
 They use the cradle and clamp method.
 You can get riser blocks for some dirt and dual sport bikes that work on that kind of setup.
 I have stock bars on my XT225 with 2" machined blocks under them.
 All this does is raise the bars straight up 2".
 If you want more pullback, you are probably going to need to replace the bars.
 Bars are not expensive, it't the cables and hoses and making the wires longer that gets expensive.
 But, if you did manage to get the stock bars in the position you want them in, you would still probably have to replace cables and the brake hose.